-Office managers can asses the ergonomic efficiency of any office chair and avoid the choice of a model that is about to become ‘retro’ unless that is the image that their company wishes to project regardless of the well-being of their staff.
-See 2T CONCEPT a full solution
+Office managers concerned with office health can asses the ergonomic efficiency of any office chair and avoid the choice of a model that is about to become ‘retro’ unless that is the image that their company wishes to project regardless of the well-being of their staff.

 According to HSE Gov, 8.9 million working days were lost due to work-related musculoskeletal disorders in 2016-2017.
 507,000 workers suffered a work-related musculoskeletal disorder and 83% of those were back and neck related